16-day Package Tour

 The Wild Coast is a stunning section of Eastern Cape coastline stretching from East London in the south to the border of KwaZulu-Natal in the north.
 It is the home of the Xhosa people and incorporates estuaries, sandy beaches, natural heritage sites, craggy cliffs, waterfalls, and rolling hills, providing spectacular scenery and real authentic traditional experiences.

-Day 5: We leave the Addo National Park (while viewing game) for Port Elizabeth.
-We head North from Port Elizabeth (Nelson Mandela Bay) to the spectacular Wild Coast along the roads of the Transkei, and see how the Xhosa people still live in their traditional rondawel huts, with farm animals grazing by the side of the road against the backdrop of the Drakensberg in the distance!
+You drive along the roads of the Transkei, and see how the Xhosa people still live in their traditional rondawel huts, with farm animals grazing by the side of the road against the backdrop of the Drakensberg in the distance!
 We veer off the N2 to “The Hole in the Wall”, one of South Africa's most famous tourist attractions.
-(Lunch en-route not included) The locals call this "izi Khaleni" which means place of thunder.
+The locals call this "izi Khaleni" which means place of thunder.
 During certain seasons and water conditions, the waves clap in such a way that the concussion can be heard throughout the valley.
-If you want to have a real authentic traditional experience, sleep in a rural rondawel (hut) of a traditional Xhosa village if available at the time.
-You also have the choice to stay at the Hole-in-the-Wall Hotel.
+If you want to have a real authentic traditional experience, sleep in a rural rondawel (separate sleeping and ablution huts) of a traditional Xhosa village and taste a home-cooked meal.
+You also have the choice to stay at the 3 star Hole-in-the-Wall Hotel.

 Book and pay for 7 adults and get your

 free helicopter ride!
 (T&Cs apply)